24 Central Vista project labourers injured in bus accident | Business

 24 Central Vista project labourers injured in bus accident

-Twenty-four labourers got injured Tuesday after a private bus carrying them to the Central Vista project site collided with a DTC bus in central Delhis Patel Nagar, police said.
-Upon reaching the spot, police said they found that the bus carrying the labourers to the new Parliament building construction site had rammed into the DTC bus from behind at the main traffic light at Patel Nagar.
+Twenty-four labourers got injured Tuesday after a private bus carrying them to the Central Vista project site collided with a cluster bus in central Delhis Patel Nagar, police said.
+Upon reaching the spot, police said they found that the bus carrying the labourers to the new Parliament building construction site had rammed into the cluster bus from behind at the main traffic light at Patel Nagar.

 - Country: